asankah/asankah.github.io/content/blog/comcast-technican-problem.md

 Skip when late      $g + l - s$             $0$               $n + s$

 --------------------------------------------------------------------------------
-Table: The outcomes depending on the technician's decision on what to do with late appointments.
+The outcomes depending on the technician's decision on what to do with late appointments. {#table:outcomes}

 $g$ are the _good_ slots where the technician is able to show up during the appointment window. $l$ are those where the technician was not